-The Company performs a qualitative evaluation of holdings that fall below the price threshold.
+The Company performs a qualitative evaluation of holdings that fall below a price threshold and above a spread threshold.
 The analysis begins with an opinion of industry and competitive position.
 This includes an assessment of factors that enable the profit structure of the business (e.g., reserve profile for exploration and production companies), competitive advantage (e.g., distribution system), management strategy, and an analysis of trends in return on invested capital.
 Analysts may also review other factors to determine whether an impairment exists including liquidity, asset value cash flow generation, and industry multiples.